OpenImageDebugger/OpenImageDebugger/README.md

 Now, just run the build steps again, including the `qmake` command, as described above.

-#### Loading pugin

-In order to load the GDB-ImageWatch plugin, simply edit the `~/.gdbinit` file (create it if it doesn't exist) and append the following line:

-    source /path/to/gdb-imagewatch/gdb-imagewatch.py

-This way, GDB will automatically load the GDB imagewatch plugin every time it starts.

-### Ubuntu 16.04 Automated Installation without QtCreator

-The script `configure_ubuntu_16.sh` automates some of the installation steps for GDB ImageWatch on Ubuntu 16.04.
-From the root directory of this project,
-    execute the following:

-    bash configure_ubuntu_16.sh

-Note that this script will not instal Qt 5.6+ and GDB with python 3 support.
-If you don't have these packages, please follow the instructions above.

-When you are done, follow the instructions below in the section `Testing your installation`.

-## Testing your installation

-After compiling the plugin, you can test it by opening a console in the installation folder and running the following command from the root project
-directory:

-    python3 /path/to/gdb-imagewatch/gdb-imagewatch.py --test

-If the installation was succesful, you should see the GDB ImageWatch window with the same `sample_buffer_1` and `sample_buffer_2` buffers from the image on the header of this page.

 ## Using plugin

-When GDB hits a breakpoint, the GDB ImageWatch window will be opened.
+When GDB hits a breakpoint, the Open Image Debugger window will be opened.
 You only need to type the name of the buffer to be watched in the "add symbols" input, and press `<enter>`.

-Alternatively, you can also invoke the GDB ImageWatch window directly from GDB with the following command:
+Alternatively, you can also invoke the Open Image Debugger window directly from GDB with the following command:

     plot variable_name